Thursday, December 14, 2023

 Wallsend Weekend Television

 Basically a solo project by Tom McConnell, a Liverpudlian who wears his hometown's Beatles influences proudly, along with a big helping of ELO.
-I love this sunny psychedelic pop:
+I love this sunny pop:

 THE NEW PORNOGRAPHERS